You probably know we're a big fan of Qualia Mind at Alexfergus.com.

 ALCAR may also protect against brain disease such as Alzheimer's

 The 250-milligram dosage is very low though: studies use up to 2-3 grams per day.
 However, due to side-effects, Neurohacker may have lowered the dosage.
 Side-effects of taking carnitine is rare yet possible.
 Hence, 250 milligrams may be used to be safe rather than sorry.
-If multiple grams were used in this supplement then continuous Qualia Focus use over time may not have been possible.
+If multiple grams were used in this supplement then continuous Qualia Mind Essentials use over time may not have been possible.

 (Qualia Mind does have a slightly higher dose of carnitine though!)